 Tips for fighting fraud at home

 Scams can be difficult to recognise, but there are things you can look out for.
-Recently, these are the most recent scams to look out for:
+Recently, these are the most recent scams to be aware of:

 In this article, we share some tips and advice on how to protect yourself against scams.
-If you are a loved one is worried that you might be a victim of a scam, make sure to contact Action Fraud on 0300 123 20 40 or www.actionfraud.police.uk
+If you or a loved one are worried that you might be a victim of a scam, make sure to contact Action Fraud on 0300 123 20 40 or visit www.actionfraud.police.uk

 Use the rule of thumb: A simple rule of thumb is to "never provide information in a phone call that you did not initiate" - this includes personal information or agreeing to give money over the phone.

 Protect your financial and personal information: Never give your personal or bank account details to someone you don't know.
-Keep important personal documents, plastic cards and chequebooks in a safe and secure place, and never email your financial information, even if you know the person you are emailing.
-If you're sending personal information online, make sure the website address starts https, not http.
+Keep important personal documents, plastic cards and cheque books in a safe and secure place.
+Never email your financial information, even if you know the person you are emailing.
+If you're sending personal information online, make sure the website address starts with https, not http.

 Create tricky passwords: Longer passwords with a mix of letters and digits are hard to guess.
 Change passwords regularly and don't share them with anyone.